Sudharshana426/Machine_Learning_Assignments/A1_GradientDescent/A1 Readme.md

-# Linear Regression: Finding the Best Fit Line
+# Linear Regression: Finding the Best Fit Line using Linear Search and Gradient Descent

 ## Overview
 This project implements a simple linear regression model using Python and NumPy.
 The goal is to find the best-fit line for a given dataset using different optimization techniques, including linear search and gradient descent.